CESSProject/doc-v2/storage-miner/running.md

 $ df -h
 ```

 If the disk is not mounted, the hard drive for storage mining cannot be used.
-Use the command below to view unmounted hard disks:
+Use the commands below to view unmounted hard disks:

 ```bash
 $ fdisk -l